-B. Any person who distributes or possesses marijuana as an accommodation and not with intent to profit thereby, to an inmate of a state or local correctional facility as defined in § 53.1-1, or in the custody of an employee thereof, is guilty of a Class 5 felony.

-C. Notwithstanding the provisions of this section or § 3.2-4163, a non-licensee shall be permitted to give less than one ounce of retail marijuana to a personal friend, as a matter of normal social intercourse, so long as the gift is in no way a shift or device to evade the restrictions set forth in this section or § 3.2-4163.
+- B. Any person who gives, distributes, or possesses marijuana as an accommodation and not with intent to profit thereby to an inmate of a state or local correctional facility as defined in § 53.1-1, or in the custody of an employee thereof, is guilty of a Class 4 felony. - C. Notwithstanding the provisions of this section or § 3.2-4166, a non-licensee shall be permitted to give one ounce or less of retail marijuana or 16 ounces or less of solid retail marijuana product to a personal friend, as a matter of normal social intercourse, so long as the gift is in no way a shift or device to evade the restrictions set forth in this section or § 3.2-4166.

-§ 3.2-4165.
+§ 3.2-4168.
 Distribution of marijuana to persons under 18 years of age prohibited; penalties.